 Stanny Hoyer was in there.

-I thought also the House Homeland Security Secretary, she was phenomenal today in her comments talking about the need for border security and ending chain migration and uh all the other safety measures.
+I thought also the House Homeland Security Secretary, she was phenomenal today in her comments talking about the need for border security and ending chain migration and all the other safety measures.

-But this goes back to a simple argument that I always make, and that is you always get the spending increases of government, and then as part of a quote, comprehensive deal, you always get the tax cuts promised later down the line.
+But this goes back to a simple argument that I always make, and that is you always get the spending increases of government, and then as part of a, quote, comprehensive deal, you always get the tax cuts promised later down the line.

 You never get the tax cuts.